synergy-design-system/synergy-design-system/.github/ISSUE_TEMPLATE/generic-bug.md

 - [ ] All DoD items successfully completed
 <!--
-Add further specific criterias for the bug-fix.
+Add further specific criteria for the bug-fix.
 -->